13 Dashboard Warning Lights Explained: What They Mean and What to Do

 The trick to not being overwhelmed by dashboard lights is never having more than one blinking at you.
 Swift action prevents a single onboard message from becoming multiple confusing signals.
 Any red light means something serious is wrong, and you should probably pull over immediately to figure out what’s happening or get expert help.
 Here are some of the most common warning lights:

-13 Dashboard Lights & Signals and What They Mean 1
+1. Brake Warning Light 13 Dashboard Warning Lights Explained: What They Mean and What to Do 1

 2. Seat Belt Light